 These barrels leant a distinct blonde colour to the gin – so we christened them the “Sisters Golden Hair,” a tribute to our inspirational road trip and that awesome song by America (which was the soundtrack to our trip).

 Six months later our first Barrel Aged Gin came to be.
-Then our second release won gold at the San Francisco World Spirits Competition, and it's just been getting better ever since...
+Then our second release won gold at the San Francisco World Spirits Competition in 2015, and it's just been getting better ever since...

 Four years and six releases on, it's 2018 and we’re so proud to introduce to you two new Four Pillars family members of the barrel aged variety.
 Two incredibly distinct and delicious sipping gins: our Chardonnay Barrel Gin and our first Sherry Cask Gin.